snolfi/longdpole/README.md

 A basic script testing the environment:

     import gym
-    import longdpole  # this instruction import the c++ library compiled with cython
+    import longdpole  # this instruction imports the c++ library compiled with cython

     env = gym.make('LongdpoleEnv-v0')
     env.reset()